-As the end of 1958 approached, it had been a typical 12 month span for the prolific Moore, eight wins on the road plus a draw with tough heavyweight Howard King.
+As the end of 1958 approached, it had been a typical twelve month span for the prolific Moore, eight wins on the road, plus a draw with tough heavyweight Howard King.
 A title defense against Yvon Durelle in Montreal seemed like a good way to cap off another successful year.
-After all, New Brunswick’s Durelle, despite 79 pro wins and being ranked number three in the world, was regarded as no threat to the champion, a fact reflected by Montreal’s “Famous Forum” being barely half full for the match and by The Montreal Gazette stating that sports fans “snicker when the name of Yvon Durelle is placed alongside that of Archie Moore.”
+After all, New Brunswick’s Durelle, despite 79 pro wins and being ranked number three in the world, was regarded as no threat to the champion, a fact reflected by Montreal’s “Famous Forum” being barely half full for the match, and by The Montreal Gazette stating that sports fans “snicker when the name of Yvon Durelle is placed alongside that of Archie Moore.”

 Durelle’s last hurrah came in the ninth.
-Bulling forward he stung Moore with a vicious right to the body; four more hard rights got home, two to the head and two to the body, as the crowd rose up again and roared, but then the champion halted the assault with a cuffing left to the jaw.
+Bulling forward he stung Moore with a vicious right to the body; four more rights got home, two to the head and two to the body as the crowd rose up and roared, but then the champion halted the assault with a cuffing left to the jaw.
 Again, Moore’s recuperative powers came to the fore as he took command and backed Durelle up, trading power shots with the younger man and getting the better of the exchanges.

 Up to this point Montreal had seen more than its share of great fights and fighters over the decades.
-Beau Jack, Joe Jeannette, Ted “Kid” Lewis, Sixto Escobar, Jake LaMotta, Sandy Saddler, Kid Chocolate: all had plied their trade in “Sin City.”
-But doubtless none of the countless battlers who had passed through The Fight City had ever given boxing fans a more dramatic and heart-stopping clash than was witnessed on a cold winter night on St. Catherine Street almost 60 years ago.
-The bout has only grown in stature over the years and is generally regarded as one of the greatest fights of all time.
+Beau Jack, Joe Jeannette, Ted “Kid” Lewis, Sixto Escobar, Jake LaMotta, Sandy Saddler, Kid Chocolate: all had plied their trade in the “Sin City” of the north.
+But none of the countless battlers who visited “The City Of Saints” had ever given boxing fans a more dramatic and unforgettable clash than was witnessed on a cold winter night on St. Catherine Street over sixty years ago.
+The wild slugfest has only grown in stature in the years since and is generally regarded as one of the greatest fights of all time.

-Despite falling to Moore in only three rounds in their rematch eight months later, also held in Montreal, Yvon Durelle’s performance in that first epic clash made “The Fighting Fisherman” something of a cult hero in Canada.
+Despite falling to Moore in only three rounds in their rematch eight months later, that fight also held in Montreal, Yvon Durelle’s performance in their first epic clash made “The Fighting Fisherman” something of a cult hero in Canada.
 Moore would later speak with admiration for his former rival: “I had fought a lot of great punchers and I could always handle them pretty well, but this guy – oh boy, he hit me harder than I’d ever been hit in my life.”